learn-co-students/nyc-mhtn-web-060418/45-redux-auth/README.md

 end
 ```

-- We can simply call our [`ApplicationController#issue_token`][application_controller] method, passing the found user's ID in a payload.
+- We can simply call our [`ApplicationController#encode_token`][application_controller] method, passing the found user's ID in a payload.
 The newly created JWT can then be passed back along with the user's data. **The user data can be stored in our application's state**, e.g., [React](https://reactjs.org/) or [Redux](https://redux.js.org/), while the token can be stored client-side.

 - A few things to keep in mind about the code above:
   - `User.find_by({ name: 'Chandler Bing' })` will either return a user instance if that user can be found **OR** it will return `nil` if that user is not found.